sg-s/xolotl/docs/tutorials/first-network.md

 ![](../images/stg-trace.png)

 !!!
 Note "A shortcut through this tutorial"
-    You can reproduce the model we created here by running the `demo_stg` script.
+    You can reproduce the model we created here by running the `demo_pyloric_net` script.
 Make sure you run `xolotl.go_to_examples` first so that you're in the right folder.